unlistedphenomena/nexuswizz/src/content/guides/how-to-use-a-wallet/index.md

 ## Connecting to projects

-Your address represents you on all Ethereum projects.
+Your address represents you on all nexus projects.
 You will not need to register individually on any project.
-Once you have a wallet, you can connect to any Ethereum project without any additional information.
+Once you have a wallet, you can connect to any nexus project without any additional information.
 No emails or any other personal information are needed.

 1. Visit any project’s website.
 2. If the project's landing page is just a static description of the project, you should be able to click on an "Open the App" button in the menu which will navigate you to the actual web app.